kleinjm/dotfiles/README.md

 - Followed [this guide](https://tbaggery.com/2011/08/08/effortless-ctags-with-git.html) to set up ctags using git hooks

 ### Music
 Music is synced to my personal server space using `/mac/scripts/upload_music`.
-This only uploads the file difference.
+This only uploads the file difference and deletes any deleted songs.
+My server plan comes with 100GB of space.